the-data-center/Who-Lives/2020/SQLWhoLivesMarkdown2020.md

 &ast; = Difference between indicated measure and the U.S. is not significant at 95% confidence interval.

-**Notes**: Access with no subscription refers to those who receive free internet from their housing environment (e.g. college dorms).
+**Notes**: Access with no subscription refers to those who receive free Internet from their housing environment (e.g. college dorms).

 **Source**: The Data Center analysis of U.S. Census Bureau data from American Community Survey 2019.</p>
 </div>